 U of T, Distillery District and Lake Ontario are also good choices for a first look and High Park is 3 km from the establishment.

-The interior courtyard is also a perfect location for private first look and a photo shoot.
+The interior courtyard is also a perfect location for a private first look and a photo shoot.

 Because the complex is situated in near downtown, you can choose a multitude of places to have your first look.